Skip to Content

 How To Polish Obsidian At Home

-If you are interested in checking out the best dremels and dremel accessories for cutting and polishing obsidian, you can find them by clicking here (Amazon link).
+If you want to check out the best dremels and dremel accessories for cutting and polishing obsidian, you can find them here (Amazon link).

 Is It Possible To Cut And Polish Obsidian

-Obsidian is a naturally occurring type of stone that is glass formed during volcanic activity.
+Obsidian is a naturally occurring type of glass stone formed during volcanic activity.
 If you are new to working with stones or gems, you might wonder if cutting and polishing obsidian is possible.

 Cleaning Obsidian Before Cutting & Polishing